Mayank1728/todo-app/README.md

 ### Reading a Specific Note

 To read a specific note, we load the data from the existing JSON file and look for the title in the data.
 If the title is not found, an error is thrown.
 Otherwise, the title and its content are displayed.

+### Other things I learned

+1. Understanding documentation.
+2. Workings of .filter(), .find(), .forEach() methods.
+3. Destructuring objects and exporting & importing functions from a file

+## Conclusion

+This command line notes app provides a simple and efficient way to manage your notes from the terminal.
+The use of Node.js and its built-in modules, along with Yargs and Chalk, allows for a streamlined and effective approach to parsing and managing command line arguments.